laplacian-core/common-model/README.md

 <!-- @head-content@ -->
 # laplacian/common-model

-Some value objects and mixins which can be applicable to any domain models.
+Defines the generally applicable models that is not specific to a certain domain.

 *Read this in other languages*: [[日本語](README_ja.md)] [[简体中文](README_zh.md)]